 The LACDA enlists a variety of public and private resources to meet its planned outcomes and objectives to serve County residents.
 The County uses resources from CDBG, HOME, ESG, Public Housing Assistance, and special grants awarded by HUD as the foundation for implementing its consolidated plan strategies.
 CDBG dollars are expanded through the Section 108 Loan Guarantee Program, which allows the County and its participating cities to borrow additional funds against their grant funds to meet immediate community development needs.
-In FY 2022-2023, a total of \$1,054,297 was made in repayments for \$21,200,000 in outstanding Section 108 loans, for the city of Covina, and the County projects of La Alameda, South Health Center, Florence Parking Lot, Vermont Manchester, and Willowbrook Library.
+In FY 2022-2023, a total of \$1,570,000 was made in repayments for \$21,200,000 in outstanding Section 108 loans, for the city of Covina, and the four County projects of La Alameda, South Health Center, Florence Parking Lot, and Willowbrook Library.
 The County also received funds from the State of California and City of Los Angeles for projects that involved joint funding by these jurisdictions.
 In addition to these public resources, the LACDA worked with the lending community to provide private dollars to help meet the County's needs.
 The need to maximize resources and work collaboratively among various agencies and Departments became even more important as the County responded to the effects of the coronavirus pandemic.

 The LACDA leveraged resources among various programs, which can be used jointly with CDBG to fund projects.
 Subrecipient agencies also use a wide variety of resources, including General Funds, local funding, and philanthropic donations to leverage their CDBG dollars.
-Nearly \$151.3 million was reported as being leveraged with CDBG funds and expended during FY 2022-2023.
-Leverage funds reported by agency type include: \$104,674,818 million by community-based organizations/other public agencies; \$1,679,655 million by County Departments; \$36,724,518 million by LACDA Divisions; and \$8,213,195 million by participating cities.
+Nearly \$166.3 million was reported as being leveraged with CDBG funds and expended during FY 2022-2023.
+This amount increased significantly after a noticeable drop in FY 2020-2021, most likely affected by shifting priorities in response to the COVID-19 pandemic.
+Leverage funds reported by agency type include: \$114.8 million by community-based organizations/other public agencies; \$3.4 million by County Departments; \$84.2 million by LACDA Divisions; and \$19.8 million by participating cities.